mahmoud/sedimental/entries/running_from_software.md

 If Jacob makes one thing clear from the keynote, it's that years of being called a 10x programmer has made him very uncomfortable.
-He rejects the concept.
+He rejects the concept, as many have.
 Now I, too, have at various points been called a rockstar, ninja, and 10xer, and even though I also don't identify with those labels, I will tell you that the 10x programmer is very real.[^2]

 [^2]: This also came up in [Episode #54 of Talk Python to Me][ep54], while
       discussing my course, [Enterprise Software with Python][esp].